jxcodes/yellicode-java-extension/readme.md

 # Advice

-This is not an official Yellicode Java Extension, right now this is only a full copy from https://github.com/yellicode/csharp-extension, I'll be making the necesary updates to have a full working Java Extension for Yellicode
+This is not an official Yellicode Java Extension, I took the csharp-extension https://github.com/yellicode/csharp-extension as codebase, and I made some some changes to make it work.
+Right now it is only making some basic stuff I needed for my projects, later I'll be making progresive updates to have a full working Java Extension for Yellicode.

 # About Java extension for Yellicode

 Generate Java code using powerful TypeScript code generation templates!
-This [Yellicode](https://www.yellicode.com) extension lets you generate Java classes, interfaces, enumerations, structs and their members from different kinds of models, using a fully typed code writer.
+This [Yellicode](https://www.yellicode.com) extension lets you generate Java classes, interfaces, enumerations and their members from different kinds of models, using a fully typed code writer.

 License: MIT